VOL. IV - APPENDIX B

 Our line continues through Fanny Hook and is covered under the next main heading.

-Nothing further is known with certainty about Harriett Hook, although she appears to have witnessed her sisters Fanny's wedding in 1811.
 The little that is known about Fanny's siblings, nieces and nephews is detailed under the subheadings below

 • Elizabeth Hook